 Saudi Arabia has long been known as one of the world richest countries due to its vast oil reserves.
 According to the US State Department the Middle East “constitute(s) a stupendous source of strategic power, and one of the greatest material prizes in world history.”
-The Saudi Kingdom has utilized its vast oil wealth to make trade and bilateral-relations with its neighbors and partners.
+The Saudi Kingdom has utilised its vast oil wealth to make trade and bilateral-relations with its neighbours and partners.
 It has also become a country with a large amount of migrants where ten million (1/3) are foreigners.

 Proposed agreement with Kenya.

 Although Kenya is not in the Middle East (over 6,500 km away) it has a become a trading partner on good relations with Saudi Arabia.
 However, in recent times the Kenyan Government has come under more pressure as a direct implication of one proposed bilateral agreement.

 Kenya is devising a plan with Saudi Arabia where they will make 100,000 skilled and semi-skilled workers available to go and work there in exchange for cheaper oil.
 The president spokesperson stated “This is about continued engagement with a key Middle East country in securing opportunities for Kenyans.”

 Worryingly though, for many years, Saudi Arabia has been a destination for a large number of female Kenyans attracted by the dream of a great job and lifestyle in another prosperous country.
 But in the not so distant past Kenyan domestic workers have gone missing in Saudi Arabia which is of great concern considering the proposed deal.